-Another way to describe protein is to say that you are mostly protein!
+When discussing protein definition, you could simply say that you are protein!
 If you take away the fat in your body and the water in your body, what is left--your bones and muscles and tissues and hair and skin and fingernails and toenails and hormones and enzymes are mostly protein.
 Wow!
 When you think of it like that, you can see how important it is to eat healthy protein.

 It's usually the main course